nsfcac/repacss-user-guide/docs/absolute-beginner-guide.md

 During first-time access, the system may prompt you to verify the server’s RSA key fingerprint.
 Confirm by typing `yes`.
 You will then be required to enter your password.

 !!! note
     Login nodes are reserved for light activities such as file management and job preparation.
-Computational tasks must be executed on compute nodes.
+Computational jobs must be executed on compute nodes.

 ---